 At Old Hall our pupils are taught to learn by-heart the basic addition, subtraction, multiplication and division facts.
 These give them confidence to approach harder calculations as well as serving as building blocks to help solve them.
 We strongly encourage the use of engaging, fun and repetitive songs to bolster this initial learning.

 A range of written and mental calculation methods are taught.
 Our pupils are encouraged to develop their decision-making skills, thinking flexibly about how to apply what they know in the most effective way in the context of specific problems.
 Mental Mathematics is practised daily throughout Key Stages 1 and 2.
 This regular practice allows pupils to build speed, reliability and confidence and provides essential support to the parallel development of written calculation skills.

 Pupils are taught in classes which include a range of mathematical attainment.
 We provide suitable learning opportunities for all children by matching the challenge of the task to the child.
-Where applicable, pupils are stretched through tasks which deepen their understanding and mastery of the concepts involved.
+Pupils are stretched through tasks which deepen their understanding and mastery of the concepts involved.
 Pupils are also supported through provision of physical and visual resources and, where appropriate, teaching assistants.
 A range of strategies, including directed questions and guided group work, are used to engage and involve all pupils.
-Within each class at Old Hall, pupils will be grouped by attainment for some activities and will remain in mixed-attainment groups for others, depending on the requirements of each activity.

 Try the weekly problem from Nrich or just browse some of the other sites recommended to encourage your child to have fun with Maths.

 These are prompts created with a specific test level or 'stage' in mind.